 About 6 weeks after surgery, you will be taught how to use your pump to inflate your artificial sphincter.

-You will need to carry a wallet card or wear medical identification that tells health care providers you have an artificial sphincter.
-The artificial sphincter must be turned off if you need to have a urinary catheter placed.
+You will need to carry a wallet card or wear medical identification.
+This tells providers you have a man-made sphincter.
+The sphincter must be turned off if you need to have a urinary catheter placed.

 Women may need to change how they do some activities (such as bicycle riding), since the pump is placed in the labia.

-Urinary leakage decreases for many people who have this procedure, but there may still be some leakage.
+Urinary leakage decreases for many people who have this procedure.
+However, there may still be some leakage.
 Over time, some or all of the leakage may come back.

 There may be a slow wearing away of the urethra tissue under the cuff.
 This tissue may become spongy.
 This may make the device less effective.
 If your incontinence comes back, changes may be made to the device to correct it.

-Adams MC, Joseph DB.
+Adams MC, Joseph DB, Thomas JC.
 Urinary tract reconstruction in children.
-In: Wein AJ, ed.
+In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 129.
+11th ed.
+Philadelphia, PA: Elsevier; 2016:chap 145.

-Staskin DR, Comiter CV.
-Surgical procedures for sphincteric incontinence in the male: artificial genitourinary sphincter and perineal sling.
-In: Wein AJ, ed.
+Wessells H, Peterson A. Surgical procedures for sphincteric incontinence in the male: artificial genitourinary sphincter and perineal sling.
+In: Wein AJ, Kavoussi LR, Partin AW, Peters CA, eds.
 Campbell-Walsh Urology.
-10th ed.
-Philadelphia, PA: Elsevier Saunders; 2011:chap 78.
+11th ed.
+Philadelphia, PA: Elsevier; 2016:chap 91.